Zenika/OZKOUR/ozkour-back/README.md

 ```
 The server will run at http://localhost:3000

-## Add routes
+## VII) ADD ROUTES

-If you want to add routes, it will be in the folder ozkour-back>config>routes:
+If you want to add routes, it will be in the folder ozkour-back>src>routes:
 * if the prefix of the route you want to create exists:
     * find the file that has the name equal to the prefix
     * add your route to this file.